streamthoughts/jikkou/docs/content/en/docs/User Guide/Schema Registry/Annotations/_index.md

 ---

 {{% pageinfo %}}
-Here, you will find information about the annotations provided the Schema Registry extension for Jikkou.
+Here, you will find information about the annotations provided by the Schema Registry extension for Jikkou.
 {{% /pageinfo %}}

 ### List of built-in annotations